Root the Ouya: A step-by-step tutorial with all of the data in one place.

 You can then go under MAKE > SOFTWARE > and then click on SuperUser:

-SuperUser InstallClick Install to update the "SU" command and once complete you can modify any programs that require superuser access from here.
-Turn on and off notifications so it does not bother you while you are gaming on your Ouya.
+Click Install to update the "SU" command and once complete you can modify any programs that require superuser access from here.
+Turn notifications on and off so they do not bother you while gaming on your Ouya.
 This completes rooting the Ouya manually.
 I like this method a lot more as it restores of the feeling of OneClickRoot gave you.
 On top of that, this procedure can be repeated over and over regardless of how many updates Ouya pushes to your console.
-Also, if you installed KingRoot like I did and really hate the way of screws with your Ouya.
-You can do the manual root over KingRoot to simply remove what it has done and at the end simply uninstall the KingRoot APK.
+Also, if you installed KingRoot like I did and hate the way of screws with your Ouya.
+You can do the manual root over KingRoot to remove what it has done and, at the end, uninstall the KingRoot APK.

 Google Play on Ouya:

 Now that you have rooted the Ouya the next thing you would want to seriously help you out is a means to get those APKs installed on your Ouya with relative ease.
-That it would be nice if you could have the library of GooglePlay as well as the library of Ouya games to complete your system.
+It would be nice if you could have the library of GooglePlay as well as the library of Ouya games to complete your system.
 This mod will do it however it does not come without its listing of problems.

-• Having two marketplaces on one android device has been known to cause conflicts such as a lot of warning messages whenever you install a game from the Ouya Marketplace versus the Google Play marketplace.
+- Having two marketplaces on one android device has been known to cause conflicts such as a lot of warning messages whenever you install a game from the Ouya Marketplace versus the Google Play marketplace.

-• The Ouya becomes more unstable with the extra services running on it.
+- The Ouya becomes more unstable with the extra services running on it.
 A few times I have had to hard-reset my Ouya due to bouncing between Google Play and Ouya Discover.

-• In the event of a software upgrade to your Ouya, you will need to re-root the Ouya and re-install the Xposed framework.
+- In the event of a software upgrade to your Ouya, you will need to re-root the Ouya and re-install the Xposed framework.

-• You will no longer receive small updates from the Ouya network.
+- You will no longer receive small updates from the Ouya network.
 They will all belong downloads because Ouya has no idea what you were doing as root hence it replaces everything in your android directory just to be on the safe side

-• You cannot purchase apps from Google Play with your Ouya.
+- You cannot purchase apps from Google Play with your Ouya.
 I have experienced where it times out or simply quits the application.
 This is not an issue as a work-around is to buy it on your PC first and then download it to your Ouya via Google Play later.

-• Not all apps on Google Play will work!
+- Not all apps on Google Play will work!
 This is mostly due to a design issue that many of the apps on the Google Play Store were designed for touchscreens.
 Games like Angry Birds have not developed stable controller support for (Although with apps such as Amazon's FireTV as well as many other android-on-tv devices this may change).
 So if an app works on your Ouya, awesomesauce if not well, you probably shouldn't give the dev a single star as they simply may not know or were not anticipating their app being run on a game console.:)

 There are also advantages to doing this mod as well:

-• Google TV apps such as YouTube for GoogleTV will work flawlessly on your Ouya
+- Google TV apps such as YouTube for GoogleTV will work flawlessly on your Ouya

-• You no longer have to worry about finding alternative sources for public and/or open-source APKs.
+- You no longer have to worry about finding alternative sources for public and/or open-source APKs.

-• The Google Playlist of applications is far greater than the list of applications underneath the Ouya store.
+- The Google Playlist of applications is far greater than the list of applications underneath the Ouya store.

 So please keep all of this in mind when thinking about performing the software mod to your Ouya.